humzaanwarkhan/OneRecon/README.md

 # OneRecon
-OneRecon is a simple yet powerful CLI tool written in C for performing essential WEB domain reconnaissance tasks in one place.It automates commands like whois, nslookup, and ping to quickly gather information about target domains and save the results.
+OneRecon is a lightweight, beginner-friendly command-line reconnaissance tool built in Python for gathering essential information about target domains.
+It combines multiple recon steps into a single interface — making it fast and easy to collect WHOIS data, DNS records, ping responses, and subdomains (via crt.sh).

+⚙️ Developed by Humza Anwar Khan

-🚀 Features
+🔍 Features

-1. Runs WHOIS, NSLOOKUP, and PING tests automatically
-2. Saves output neatly into the output/ folder
+✅ WHOIS Lookup
+✅ DNS Lookup (NSLOOKUP)
+✅ Ping Test
+✅ Subdomain Enumeration (using crt.sh)
+✅ Output saved in structured text files
+✅ CLI Menu-Based Selection
+✅ Fully offline (except for HTTP-based checks)
-3. Easy to extend with more recon tools
+✅ Easy to modify and extend
-4. Lightweight and fast, written in pure C

-📥 How to Download and Use
+🚀 Installation

 1. Clone the repository: